 My head was starting to spin.
-There was this low buzz humming inside my ears, growing louder and louder with every second.
+There was this low buzz humming in my ears, growing louder and louder with every word out of this dull man's mouth.
 I could feel It stirring in the pit of my stomach, hot and acrid and—and...

 FurryFace sighed.
-“I know this is difficult to hear, Agatha, but we must take into account the possibility of Aidan’s death.”
+“I know this is difficult to hear, Agatha, but at this point in time we must take into account the possibility of Aidan’s death.”

 And there it was.
 The very word that had been haunting me, every minute of every day.
 The very word that I’d been too scared to speak or hear or even think about.
 Laid out on the table, just like that.

 I jolted to my feet, my chair screeching backwards and toppling over with a clumsy thud.
 “I’m sorry, I can’t do this.”